TBSSvis: Visual Analytics for Temporal Blind Source Separation: Evaluation

-Participants were the same for both studies and previous collaborators of our co-authors.
-They participated voluntarily and without promised benefits.
-Our five experts (E1–E5) all studied mathematics or statistics and hold a Ph.D. degree.
-Four obtained their Ph.D. with research in BSS somewhat recently, while the other researches BSS already for 10~years.
-Neither uses interactive tools often or at all.
+No participant uses visual-interactive tools regularly.
 Their self-assessed experience in visualization is \enquote{basic}, as E4 put it: \enquote{I only use what R has to offer, like ggplot and the base graphics (...) scatterplots, time series plots, (...) box plots.
 I tend to stick with these basic kinds of plots (...)}.